Auto Body School Information

 Licensing & Certification

-mechanic standing in front of a white SUVAside from a driver's license for test-driving repaired vehicles, most auto body technicians don't need to gain state licensure for this occupation.
+Male mechanic in gray uniform standing in automobile workshop with cars in the background.Aside from a driver's license for test-driving repaired vehicles, most auto body technicians don't need to gain state licensure for this occupation.
 The exceptions are:

 • If you install or repair auto glass in Connecticut, you will need to obtain a special state license.